Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

 Feature extraction networks utilizing voxel-based representations are computationally more efficient and reduce memory needs.
 Instead of extracting low- and high-dimensional features for each point individually, clusters of points (i.e., voxels) are used to extract such features \citep{fernandes_point-cloud_2021}.
-Despite reducing the dimensionality of point cloud through discretization, the spatial structure is kept and allows to make use of the geometric features of the scene.
+Despite reducing the dimensionality of a point cloud through discretization, the spatial structure is kept and allows to make use of the geometric features of the scene.

-Volumetric approaches using cuboid transformation of the point cloud scene have been used for example by \citet{song_sliding_2014}, \citet{li_3d_2017}, \citet{engelcke_vote3deep_2017}, \citet{zhou_voxelnet_2018}, \citet{ren_clouds_2020}, and \citet{kuang_voxel-fpn_2020}.
+Volumetric approaches using cuboid transformation of the point cloud scene have been used, for example, by \citet{song_sliding_2014}, \citet{li_3d_2017}, \citet{engelcke_vote3deep_2017}, \citet{zhou_voxelnet_2018} and \citet{ren_clouds_2020}.

-To speed up computation, \citet{lang_pointpillars_2019} propose a pillar-based voxelization of the point cloud, instead of the conventional cubical quantization.
-The vertical column representation allows to skip expensive 3D convolutions in the following steps, since pillars have unlimited spatial extent in $z$-direction and therefore can be directly projected to 2D pseudo images.
-All feature extraction operations are therefore processable by efficient 2D CNNs. \citet{kuang_voxel-fpn_2020} extent this approach even further by using a learning-based feature encoding approach as opposed to relying on handcrafted feature initialization.
+To speed up computation, \citet{lang_pointpillars_2019} propose a pillar-based voxelization of the point cloud, instead of using the conventional cubical quantization.
+The vertical column representation allows to skip expensive 3D convolutions in the following steps, since pillars have unlimited spatial extent in $z$-direction and can therefore be projected directly onto 2D pseudo images.
+As a result, all feature extraction operations are processable by efficient 2D CNNs. \citet{kuang_voxel-fpn_2020} extent this approach even further by using a learning-based feature encoding approach as opposed to relying on handcrafted feature initialization.